FAQ: Scribe For Meetings

 How difficult is it to install Scribe for Meetings?

 Scribe for Meetings is not an installed application.
 It is a cloud service, so nothing more than a browser is needed to enjoy a meeting.
 For presenters, Other than uploading their content in advance of the meeting, the process was intentionally designed to be simple.
-There is nothing to install to your computer or device other than Zoom or similar meeting platforms.
+There is nothing to install to your computer or device other than Zoom, Microsoft Teams or similar meeting platforms.

 Enterprise customers can host Scribe for Meetings on their own servers.
 Please get in touch with us for details.